4 Reasons Your Children Should Learn How to Use Cash

-In world of Venmo, Paypal, Apple Pay, Google Pay, and more, do your children even need to learn how to count coins?
+In a world of Venmo, Paypal, Apple Pay, Google Pay, and more, do your children even need to learn how to count coins?
 Will coins even be a thing by the time they reach adulthood?
 With all the things you want your children to learn, there is still reason to teach them about folding money and coins.
+Here's why.

 Human Beings understand things we can touch better